laravel-ja/ja-docs-5.7/original-en/valet.md

 To share a site, navigate to the site's directory in your terminal and run the `valet share` command.
 A publicly accessible URL will be inserted into your clipboard and is ready to paste directly into your browser.
 That's it.

 To stop sharing your site, hit `Control + C` to cancel the process.

-> {note} `valet share` does not currently support sharing sites that have been secured using the `valet secure` command.

 <a name="custom-valet-drivers"></a>
 ## Custom Valet Drivers